zhaojun83/SourceCoin-Legacy/README.md

 # Security and Fairness
 The server handles all timing and reward logic to prevent cheating.

-The server code is open-source for transparency (link to code).
+The server code is open-source for transparency.

-Users trust the server to enforce fair rewards.

 # Contribution
 Please make sure to include comments where nessesary.